nswerner/mass/NOTES.md

 # Priority Tasks

-1) Create Camera that keeps the player in the middle of the view
+1) Change Movement to continue in the direction of the mouse from center
+    - give indicator of movement direction
+    - render player gradient based on mouse pos

 2) Create Scale

-3) Change Movement to continue in the direction of the mouse from center
-    - give indicator of movement direction

 3) Create Enemies